openziti/ziti-doc/docfx_project/articles/zitification/ssh/zitifying-ssh.md

 It doesn't stop there though.
 A Ziti Network mandates the use of a strong identity.
 You cannot access any services defined in a [Ziti Network](https://openziti.github.io/ziti/overview.html#overview-of-a-ziti-network) without having gone through the enrollment process to create a strong identity used for bidirectional authentication and authorization.
 With Ziti, you can't even connect to SSH without first being authorized to connect to the remote SSH server.

 Contrast that to SSH.
 With SSH you need access the sshd port before starting the authentication process.
-This requires the port to be exposed to the network in some way, exposing it to attack.
+This requires the port to be exposed to the network, exposing it to attack.
 With SSH you are also usually allowed to authenticate without providing a strong identity using a username and password.
 Even if you are choosing to use the more secure pub/private key authentication for SSH, the remote machine still needed the public key added to the authorized_keys file before allowing connections to it via SSH.
 This is all-too-often a step which a human will do, making the process of authorizing a user or revoking access relatively cumbersome.
 Ziti provides a secure, centralized location to manage authorization of users to services.
 Ziti makes it trivial to grant or revoke access to a given set of services to users immediately.

 Lastly, Ziti provides support for continual authorization through the use of policy checks.
 These policy checks run continuously.
 If a user suddenly fails to meet a particular policy, access to the services provided via the [Ziti Network](https://openziti.github.io/ziti/overview.html#overview-of-a-ziti-network) are revoked immediately.

 Cool right?
 Let's see how we did it and how you can do the same thing using a [Ziti Network](https://openziti.github.io/ziti/overview.html#overview-of-a-ziti-network).